 That is why they killed them all off The babies, the girls born centuries ago There was divine justice in that Saving them from a world that sat In Judgement, in anger, in self pride Over girls that survived the infanticide

 Tell me mother, why was I Born a woman into this life?
-Why was I born into this home my dignity defaced, my wings shorn?
-Why do I feel like to get a fair try At life, another life, I first need to die?
+Why was I born into this home My dignity defaced, my wings shorn?
+Why do I feel like to get a fair try At life, another life, I first must die?